unrealwork/atsd-use-cases/USVisa/README.md

 ![TitlePhoto](Images/TitlePhoto.png)

-Visa Travel to America with Charts, SQL, and Redash
+Visa Travel to America.
+Identifying Trends and Outliers with Charts, SQL and Redash
 ===================================================

 In 2015, the United States was the [second most](https://en.wikipedia.org/wiki/World_Tourism_rankings) visited country in the world.
 Where do all of these travellers come from and